 Currently, 30% of the traffic passing through the intersection of Hommocks Road with Boston Post Road in the morning peak hour (over 600 vehicles between 7:30 and 8:30) is traffic headed to and from the school.
-This number would be even higher were a connection through the Hampshire Country Club to the Orienta Avenue not provided.
-The Proposed Action is projected to add just 1 vehicle every 2 minutes to this intersection in the busiest hour, the impact of which would be empirically insignificant, and almost imperceptible.
+The Proposed Action is projected to add 1 vehicle every 2 minutes to this intersection in the busiest hour, the impact of which would be empirically insignificant, and almost imperceptible.
 See also Response to Comment M.21.